irsbugs/GStreaming/README.md

 ...contains a `def google_setup():` method that is called once to intialize and instantiate and it returns the GStream pipeline and the loop objects.
 The `def google_execute(pipeline, loop, text):` method is then able to repeatedly perform text-to-speech activities.

-The internet radio station program above *radio.py* repeated the initialization and instantiation each time a radio station was selected.
+The *radio.py*, internet radio station program above, repeated the initialization and instantiation each time a radio station was selected.
 The program...

 * **radio_efficient.py**